ShrekTheCoder1995/GMaps_nearby_activities/README.md

 <h2>Usage</h2>
 <ol>
     <li>Navigate to the data/raw-folder and add the addresses and corresponding residences in Houses.xlsx.
 Make sure to close this file when you're done</li>
     <li>Open the search_terms.txt-file in the base folder.
 Here, you specify all nearby activity types that you want Google Maps to search for.
 Put each type on a separate line.
 The first time you use this application, you see my example of filling this file.
-Feel free to change it to your own search terms! </li>
+N.B.: "Sex Shop" makes the script very slow, in The Netherlands at least :-).
+So feel free to change it to your own search terms! </li>
     <li>Run main.py (in the src-folder), make sure you have an active internet connection.
 After running, open the Excel-file "Huisjes" (data-folder -> processed-folder).
 You can now start analyzing and choosing your favorite vacational activities, enjoy! :-)</li>
 </ol>